Call Today! Free Immediate Response (818) 781-1570

 The related crime of “assault on a public official” is described under California Penal Code 217.1(a), which imposes more serious penalties than a routine misdemeanor simple assault.

-The key question when assessing a charge of battery on a peace officer is whether the defendant knew, or reasonably should have known, that the victim of their battery was in fact a peace officer.
+The key question when assessing a charge of battery on a peace officer is whether the defendant knew, or reasonably should have known, that the victim of their battery was, in fact, a peace officer.

 A related crime includes California Penal Code 69 PC, resisting an executive officer.
 Penal Code 241 PC defines the crime of assault on a police officer.